The author is a guitarist and bassist with over 35 years of experience as a musician.

 - Will Your Amp Leave Your House?
 One of the main reasons gigging musicians choose combos is because of portability.
 After toting a half-stack around for several years I have to agree with that.
 However, if your amp is never going to leave your house it can be as big as you want it to be.
 Looking at it this way, there is no reason not to choose a head and cab if that’s what you really want.

 - Do You Really Just Need a Practice Amp?
 Sometimes you just have to be honest with yourself.
-You may want a stack, or a powerful combo, but what you really need is a simple practice amp.
+You may want a stack or a powerful combo, but what you really need is a simple practice amp.
 Why spend a thousand dollars on some fire-breathing monster when all you need is a small combo?
-There are plenty of small and mid-wattage solid-state amps that sounds great and don’t cost a fortune.
+There are plenty of small and mid-wattage solid-state amps that sound great and don’t cost a fortune.

 Which Amplifier Is Better in a Band?

-You might think once you’re in a band you’ll know what kind of amp you need, but unfortunately things are never so clear cut in the world of guitar gear.
+You might think once you’re in a band you’ll know what kind of amp you need, but unfortunately, things are never so clear cut in the world of guitar gear.
 Here are five questions to think about when making your decision.

 - What Kind of Band Are You In?
 It makes sense for a guitar player in a death metal band to use a 120-watt Peavey 6505 head and matching 4x12 cabinet.
 If you play guitar in a country band, that’s not the amp for you.
 For country, I’d consider something like the Fender Hot Rod DeVille combo.
 Certain types of amps are better for certain genres, so before making your decision do a little research.